defo550/underscore.css.scss/README.md

 ### SCSS

-The `/scss` directory contains all the individual `css` files that make up `underscorecss.css` in their `.scss` form.
+The `/scss` directory contains all the individual `css` files that make up `underscore.css.scss` in their `.scss` form.
 The `.scss` files also contains more detailed comments explaining what the various selectors address, any specific `imports` the file depends on, etc...

 Full list of `scss` files: